gustavnikolaj/server-helper/doc/background/configuration.md

 into that space.

-A third version of configuration is the `server-helper` specific configuration (watch-mode, in-band, app-entrypoint etc), which itself is divided into application and environment specific configuration.
+A third version of configuration is the `server-helper` specific configuration (e.g. watch-mode and entrypoint), which itself is divided into application and environment specific configuration.

 ---

-As configuration is resolved from the environment, it is globally available for all the code running in the same process.
+When configuration is resolved from the environment, it is globally available for all the code running in the same process.
 That means that server-helper can just ignore the environment variables that it doesn't need, and allow the application to deal with that itself.

 ---